top of page

 • “Dear Santa, remember me?
 I used to ask you for…”

-• “Dear Santa, I miss the version of me who…”
+• “Dear Self, I miss the version of me who…”

 • “Dear Santa, I’ve forgotten how to believe in good things, but this year I want to remember…”